kylejcharlton/RESTchat/README.md

-# Pony Express - a chat application
+# RESTchat - a chat application

 ## Backend